Learn PostgreSQL Embedded JOINs: Examples and Techniques

 Example 2: Embedding LEFT JOINs Within INNER JOINs

 Let’s say we want to retrieve all customers and their order details, but we also want to include customers who have not placed any orders yet.
-In this case, we can use a LEFT JOIN
+In this case, we can use a LEFT JOIN to include customers without orders.

 SELECT